-In the event of a presumptive case of COVID-19 the affected guest room should be removed from service and quarantined for at least 24 hours in accordance with CDC guidelines.
-The guest room should not be returned to service until undergoing an enhanced cleaning and disinfecting utilizing EPA approved products within CDC guidelines.
+In the event of a presumptive case of COVID-19 the affected quest room should be removed from service and quarantined for at least 24 hours in accordance with CDC quidelines.
+The quest room should not be returned to service until undergoing an enhanced cleaning and disinfecting utilizing EPA approved products within CDC guidelines.

-👗 Food & Beverage
+Food & Beverage

-Food and beverage service should reduce in-person contact with guests and cease serving traditional buffet service and also minimize dining items for increased sanitation.
+Food and beverage service should reduce in-person contact with guests and avoid serving traditional buffet service and also minimize dining items for increased sanitation.
 Traditional room service should be replaced with a no-contact delivery method.
 Enhanced cleaning and disinfecting of food contact surfaces and utensils, table linens as well as shared objects (i.e. condiments) and removal of unused items (i.e. glasses, silverware) on tables before and after quest use.
 Portion controls should be emphasized to reduce food exposed for long periods.
 Sneeze and cough screens should be present at all food displays.
-Minimal items should be placed on guest tables to allow for effective disinfection in between each guest, including condiments, silverware, glassware, napkins, etc. For certain segments, the use of single-wrapped food items, prepackaged foods and 'grab & go' items should be the preferred method of food delivery.
+Minimal items should be placed on quest tables to allow for effective disinfection in between each guest, including condiments, silverware, glassware, napkins, etc. For certain segments, the use of single-wrapped food items, prepackaged foods and 'grab & go' items should be the preferred method of food delivery.

-Ventilation & Water System Checks
+Indoor Air Quality & Water System Check